-I lived in Sayulita for 2 years and it is honestly the safest place I’ve been to in Mexico.
+I lived in Sayulita for 2 years, and it is honestly the safest place I’ve been to in Mexico.
 I’m not just saying it to convince you to visit Sayulita so you’ll visit, but I’ll share some stories on how safe is Sayulita in this post.

 Short answer: you don’t have to worry about your safety in Sayulita.
 It is extremely safe!
 But anyway, here’s a detailed article together with my personal experiences.